PHP Operators

 An operator takes one or more values, known as operands, and performs a specific operation on them.

-For example, the + operator adds two numbers and returns the sum of them.
+For example, the + operator adds two numbers and returns their sum.

 PHP supports many kinds of operators: